mandi1120/2015_us_demographics/README.md

 ### Visual 3
 - Description:
-  - This visual is a 100% stacked bar chart displaying the proportion of industry makeup by region.
-  - Using this visual, the reader can understand which industries are more or less prevelant in each region.
+  - This visual is a 100% stacked column chart displaying the proportion of industry makeup by region.
+Using this visual, the reader can understand which industries are more or less prevelant in each region.
 - Story:
   - The West region has the largest proportion of the Service and Construction industries in the US.
   - The North East region is made up of a greater percentage of Professional industry work than the other regions.